What is This White Stuff Coming Out of Chicken?

 When uncooked, the protein should have a clear or slightly pinkish color.

-If you see the white liquid coming out of your raw chicken, you should discard it immediately.
+If you see the white liquid coming from your raw chicken, discard it immediately.

 Why the Quality of Your Chicken Matters